Email bounce management

 Setting the

-If a permanently suppressed contact is valid, you can reinstate it using these methods.
+If you've confirmed that a suppressed contact is valid, you can reinstate it.

 Required campaign event structure